shvmpz05/alx-system_engineering-devops/0x00-shell_basics/README.md

 4- Script to list more files and hidden ones
 5- Script to list display user and grou ids
 6- Script to create directory in the tmp directory
+7- Script to move that file
+8- Script to delete file